Karan Patel Apologises For His Mistakes; Bharti Singh Reveals Her Mother Wanted To Abort Her!

 She said, "My mother wanted to abort me due to our financial condition, but eventually she didn't and today she is very proud of me.

-The Comedienne Reveals
+The Comedienne Further Reveals

 Bharti further added, "I remember this one time, just before my performance, my mother was admitted to the ICU and I wasn't keen to perform.
 She motivated me and made sure that I gave my best which I did."